lunalee1802/Netflix_project-/README.md

 - Analysis of the influence of production countries on IMDb scores.
 - Exploration of the relationship between release year trends and genre impact.

-## Conclusion
-This project successfully analyzed Netflix data to derive insights into various factors affecting IMDb scores.
-Key findings include:

-- The average IMDb score for Netflix titles.
-- The impact of different genres on IMDb scores, providing insights into which genres tend to receive higher ratings.
-- Trends in IMDb scores over the years, highlighting how the quality of Netflix content has evolved.
-- The influence of production countries on IMDb scores, identifying countries that produce higher-rated content.
-- The relationship between release year trends and genre impact, revealing how certain genres have performed over different periods.

-These insights can help Netflix and content creators understand viewer preferences and trends, aiding in better decision-making for future content.